essentials-bot/essentials/README.md

 # Hello!

 Essentials is the only bot you will need to get your server up and running.
-Essentials all the neccasary features of a successful server, and a few more quality of life improvments in our Essentials+ suite.
+Essentials includes all the necessary features of a successful server and a few more quality-of-life improvements in our Essentials+ suite.

 ### Can I invite the bot?